nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

   help: show edit statistics
 ```

-This feature is analogous to shortening long commands with git alias.
+This is similar to git alias.

 ## v0.2.5: add sub-command customization

-So far we have made the generation of delegated sub-commands really cheap.
-One
+So far we have made the generation of delegating sub-commands really cheap.
-low-hanging fruit is to allow users to define their own sub-commands in an
+One low-hanging fruit is to allow users to define their own sub-commands in
-additional yaml file, say inside `~/.config/gita/`.
+another yaml file, say inside `~/.config/gita/`.
-The code change is to have the sub-parser generation code process this file.
+All we need is to have the sub-parser generation code process this file.

 ## v0.2.6: add `super` sub-command